GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  * In the same way if we have a deep learning model with tens and thousands of neurons and weights then it  will be wasted if we have no      knowledge about features,patterns,Textures,parts of object and object(just a basic understanding of model) in those weights.
  * So data is having utmost importance in development of neural network
  * Without data millions of skip connections,Millions of receptive fields will get wasted and they would be no use.
- * So i kept it in mind while developing data from my model.
+ * So i kept it in mind while developing data for my model.
  * There are two important steps in the data part of deep learning
     *     Data collection
     *     Data processing in right format so that neural network receives.